scozzard/fitbit-multi-demo-app/README.md

 # FitBit Demo App

 A FitBit app that uses [Panorama View](https://dev.fitbit.com/build/guides/user-interface/svg-components/views/#panorama-view) to display three seperate horizontally scrollable views.
-Each view demonstrates the ability to make a GET or POST request from the device to the internet (via the sending messages to the [companion](https://dev.fitbit.com/build/guides/companion/)).
+Each view demonstrates the ability to send a HTTP/HTTPS GET or POST request from the device to the internet (via the sending messages to the [companion](https://dev.fitbit.com/build/guides/companion/)).
 These demos include:

 * POST a selection today's [user activity](https://dev.fitbit.com/build/reference/device-api/user-activity/) metrics to a specified API endpoint (using the Device API).
 * POST a selection of the current [sensor](https://dev.fitbit.com/build/guides/sensors/) metrics to a specified API endpoint (using Sensor APIs).